 - Full and unrestricted license to practice in the U.S. or any of its territories

 - Board certified or eligible

-- Successful completion of an APA-accredited doctoral internship.
+- Completion of an APA-accredited psychology internship

-- U.S. citizenship
+- U.S. citizen

 - Completion of an ACPE-accredited Pharm.D. program

-- PGY1 residency training
+- PGY1 residency training, PGY2 preferred

-Interested applicants should submit a personal statement (maximum 2 pages), CV and three letters of reference.
+Interested applicants should submit a personal statement (maximum 2 pages), CV, VA Form 1028D, and three letters of reference.
 One of the references should be the training program director or medical director/chief of staff.
 The letter of interest should include: a brief summary of educational, clinical and research experiences relevant to addictions and a statement of career goals, including areas of focus you are interested in pursuing.
-Materials should be submitted by email to the program co-Directors, Geetha Shivakumar, MD (Geetha.Shivakumar@va.gov) or Jamylahk Jackson, Ph.D. at firstname.lastname@example.org.
-Applications will be accepted until positions are filled.
+Materials should be submitted by email to the program co-Directors, Geetha Shivakumar, MD at Geetha.Shivakumar@va.gov and Jamylah K. Jackson, Ph.D. at JamylahK.Jackson@va.gov.